 Water is the enemy of any foundation, even one that is newly built.
 When moisture is present, it can work its way into cracks and crevices, weakening a structure from the inside and out.
 A chimney is no exception to the water’s path of least resistance, and one way or another, the soil and moisture around the chimney’s base is going to wreak havoc on its structural integrity.

 Of course, this doesn’t happen overnight; it takes years for the surrounding landscaping and soil to loosen at the base, causing a visible shift.
 And there are some types of soil that simply cannot hold the weight of these hefty chimneys.
-Too loose of a soil will cause shifting of the chimney’s base, resulting in the tilting that you can see above the ground.
+Too loose of the soil will cause shifting of the chimney’s base, resulting in the tilting that you can see above the ground.

 You may wonder if, in fact, your chimney is suffering from this problem, and a visual inspection from the outside of your home leaves you with an ambiguous answer to this question.
 After all, you don’t want to wait until the chimney replicates the Leaning Tower of Pisa before doing something about the problem.